How to Change Hardware on a Dresser

 • Wood Epoxy (KwikWood)

-See how these fillers compare to each other in this post about filling holes when replacing cabinet or furniture hardware.
+See how these products compare to each other in this post about filling holes when replacing cabinet or furniture hardware.

 Wood Filler